hamaluik/blog.hamaluik.ca/posts/2013-11-17-simple-bezier-curves-in-matlab.md

 (Use the same formulation for the \(y\) dimension).

-I'll probably post more things later, such as how to calculate the length of each spline segment so that we can do things like determine appropriate $t$ resolutions and calculate total lengths of lines etc, but hopefully this will get you off to a start right now!
+I'll probably post more things later, such as how to calculate the length of each spline segment so that we can do things like determine appropriate $$t$$ resolutions and calculate total lengths of lines etc, but hopefully this will get you off to a start right now!